dtolnay/cxx/book/src/binding/result.md

 An `extern "C++"` function returning a Result turns into a `catch` in C++ that converts the exception into an Err for Rust.

-Note that the return type written inside of cxx::bridge must be written without a second type parameter.
+Note that the return type written inside cxx::bridge must be written without a second type parameter.
 Only the Ok type is specified for the purpose of the FFI.
 The resulting error type created by CXX when an `extern "C++"` function throws will always be of type **[`cxx::Exception`]**.